 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.
-Further information regarding instructions on how to apply for a place in the school at any other time other than the normal intake is available on the school's website at https://sacredheart.coventry.sch.uk/about-sacred-heart/admissions/
+Further information regarding instructions on how to apply for a place in the school at any other time other than the normal intake is available on the school's website at:

+Admissions (sacredheart.coventry.sch.uk)

 Sacred Heart Catholic Primary School is part of the local authority's in-year co-ordinated admissions scheme.
-Therefore, in order to apply for a place at this school, an application must be submitted to the local authority who will then forward that application to the school for consideration by the Board of Directors.
+Therefore, in order to apply for a place at this school, an application must be submitted to the local authority who will then forward that application to the school for consideration by the Local Governing Body.
 The school will inform the local authority of the outcome of the application who will then inform the parents on behalf of the school.
-Applications can be submitted through the local authority via https://www.coventry.gov.uk/school-admissions/primary-school-admissions
+Applications can be submitted through the local authority via: